bangaloresolutionshub/essbase/Lab15/LabGuide15.md

 ![](./images/image15_45.png "")

-21. Click OK, then Verify, Save and Close. to save and close the ``MarketSQLDimbuild`` rule.
+21. Click OK, then Verify, Save and Close, to save and close the ``MarketSQLDimbuild`` rule.

 22. Refresh the list of rules in the Scripts list to ensure that ``MarketSQLDimbuild`` has been added to the list of rule files for the cube Sample Basic.